afatinib (Oral route)

 It is very important that your doctor check your progress at regular visits to make sure that afatinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using afatinib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 2 weeks after the last dose of afatinib.
+Use an effective form of birth control to keep from getting pregnant during treatment with afatinib and for at least 2 weeks after the last dose of afatinib.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if diarrhea occurs while taking afatinib.
 You may need medicines to help manage or prevent the diarrhea.